 - You can value a note by how much equity is in a note (notes may be equity, partial equity, or no equity).

-As you can see, there are many factors that can go into how to value a real estate note for Pennsylvania note buyers and sellers.
+As you can see, there are many factors that can go into how to value a real estate note for New Jersey note buyers and sellers.
 In some ways, even the economy and the location of the property will play a factor in the value of the note, since houses in some areas might be priced lower than houses in other areas.

 If you’re thinking about investing in notes, you also need to remember this: the value of a note is not just the specific price of how much the note costs to invest in, but rather how much value you’ll get out of the note once you’ve invested in it.